• Skip to primary navigation

 Ingredients

-• 1 sheet nori finely chopped (optional for fishy taste) see notes
+• 1 sheet nori, finely chopped (optional, for seafood-like flavor; see notes)

 • ½ teaspoon salt